section-engineering-education/engineering-education/content/articles/JavaSript-Shopping-Cart/index.md

 We check whether the item is already in the cart.
 If that's the case, we'll either add or remove the item from your shopping basket.
 We do this by incrementing or decrementing the `count` property of the item.

-We finally call the `displayItems` function to display the updated list of items in the cart.
+Finally, we call the `displayItems` function to display the updated list of items in the cart.

 The remaining part is to call the `addOrRemoveItemsFromCart` function.